Lakshay-Bansal/Factory-and-Dynamic-Stereo-Camera-Calibration/doc/Reference.md

 [29] H. Hirschmuller and D. Scharstein, “Evaluation of cost functions for stereo matching,” in 2007 IEEE Conference on Computer Vision and Pattern Recognition, 2007, pp. 1–8.

 [30] D. Scharstein and R. Szeliski, “High-accuracy stereo depth maps using structured light,” in 2003 IEEE Computer Society Conference on Computer Vision and Pattern Recognition, 2003.
-Proceedings., vol. 1, 2003, pp. I–I.
+Proceedings., vol. 1, 2003.

 [31] T. Schöps, T. Sattler, and M. Pollefeys, “BAD SLAM: Bundle adjusted direct RGB-D SLAM,” in Conference on Computer Vision and Pattern Recognition (CVPR), 2019.